Core Web Vitals have been an important ranking factor since June, 2021. LCP is one of the web vitals for every web page.

 Mostly used compression formats are Gzip and Brotli.
 Among these, Gzip is offered by most hosting providers.

 Use Preload for Critical Resources:

 Critical resources include HTML, images, videos, CSS, fonts, and Scripts.
 When used above the fold, these assets help improve website performance.

-The largest Contentful Paint (LCP) score highly depends on how fast these critical assets load.
+The LCP score highly depends on how fast these critical assets load.
 Preload helps the browser to prioritize these resources to load.

 rel=”preload” is the attribute that helps critical resources to load faster.

 Use Preconnect for Third-Party Links:

 Third-party connections can slow down your website performance.
 The long tasks, or render-blocking, happen with the usage of third-party links.